qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 Layers
 ------

-The :guilabel:`Layers` dialog of the map item tab provides the following functionality (see figure_composer_map_layers_):
+The :guilabel:`Layers` dialog of the map item panel provides the following functionality (see figure_composer_map_layers_):

 .. _Figure_composer_map_layers: